ayushgun/ayushgun/README.md

         ]

     def say_hi(self):
-        print("Thanks for dropping by, hope you enjoy some of my work.")
+        print("Thanks for dropping by, I hope you enjoy some of my work.")

 ayush = Developer()